Scarface (1932 film): Italian-language versions

-In October 1946, after World War II and the relations between Italy and the United States softened, Titanus, an Italian film production company was interested in translating Scarface into Italian.
-Initially, upon requesting approval from the Italian film office, the request was rejected due to censorship concerns of the portrayal of violence and crime throughout the film.
+In 1946, after World War II and softened relations between Italy and the United States, Titanus, an Italian film production company, was interested in translating Scarface into Italian.
+Initially, upon requesting approval from the Italian film office, the request was rejected due to censorship concerns regarding the portrayal of violence and crime throughout the film.
 There was no initial concern about the film's portrayal of Italians.
-Titanus appealed to the Italian film office calling Scarface, "one of the most solid and constructive motion pictures ever produced overseas".
-They lobbied to bring in a foreign language film to help domestic film producers save money in the Italian economy damaged by the recent war.
+Titanus appealed to the Italian film office, calling Scarface "one of the most solid and constructive motion pictures ever produced overseas.
+They lobbied to bring in a foreign language film to help domestic film producers save money in the Italian economy, damaged by the recent war.
 After receiving approval at the end of 1946, Titanus translated a script for dubbing the film.
-One difference in the Italian script is the names of the characters were changed from Italian sounding to more American sounding.
+One difference in the Italian script is that the characters' names were changed from Italian-sounding to more American-sounding.
 For example, Tony Camonte was changed to Tony Kermont, and Guino Rinaldo was changed to Guido Reynold.
-This and several other changes were made to conspicuously remove references to Italians.
+This and several other changes were made to remove references to Italians.

 Another example is the difference in the scene in the restaurant with Tony and Johnny.
-In the American version, Tony makes a comical statement about the garlic in the pasta, whereas, in the Italian translation, the food in question is a duck liver pâté, a less overtly Italian reference to food.
+In the American version, Tony makes a comical statement about the garlic in the pasta.
+In contrast, in the Italian translation, the food in question is a duck liver pâté, a less overtly Italian reference to food.
 Moreover, in the American version, the gangsters are referred to as illegal immigrants by the outraged community; however, in the Italian dubbed version, the citizen status of the criminals are not mentioned, merely the concern of repeat offenders.

 The film was redubbed into Italian in 1976 by the broadcasting company Radio Televisione Italiana (RAI).
-Franco Dal Cer translated the script and the dub was directed by Giulio Panicali.
-Pino Locchi dubbed the voice of Tony Camonte for Paul Muni and Pino Colizzi dubbed the voice of Gunio Rinaldo for George Raft.
-A difference between the 1947 version and the 1976 version is that all of the Italian names are and Italian cultural references were untouched from the original American script.
+Franco Dal Cer translated the script, and the dub was directed by Giulio Panicali.
+Pino Locchi dubbed the voice of Tony Camonte for Paul Muni, and Pino Colizzi dubbed the voice of Gunio Rinaldo for George Raft.
+A difference between the 1947 and 1976 versions is that all of the Italian names and cultural references were untouched from the original American script.
 The 1976 version celebrates the Italian backgrounds of the characters, adding noticeably different Italian dialects to specific characters.
 This version of the dubbed film translates the opening and closing credit scenes as well as the newspaper clippings shown into Italian; however, the translation of the newspaper clippings was not done with particular aesthetic care.

 The film was redubbed in the 1990s and released on Universal's digital edition.
-According to scholarly consensus, the 1990 dub is a combination of re-voicing and reuse of audio from the 1976 redub.
+According to scholarly consensus, the 1990 dub combines re-voicing and reusing audio from the 1976 redub.